$0 Manitoba Foster Care Quick-Start Checklist

 PRIDE Training in Manitoba: What Foster Parents Need to Know

 Every foster parent in Manitoba — regardless of which Authority they apply through — must complete pre-service training before receiving a license.
 The training isn't a formality or a weekend seminar.
-It's a 27-to-35-hour process that runs alongside the home study and is designed to assess readiness as much as build skills.
+It's a 27-to-35-hour process that forms part of the licensing pathway and is designed to assess readiness as much as build skills.

 Here's what the training involves, how it's structured across Manitoba's different Authorities, and what ongoing requirements apply after you're licensed.